National Institute of Technology, Durgapur: Academics

 NIT Durgapur offers undergraduate and postgraduate programs in disciplines spanning engineering, science, architecture and management.
 The institute has 14 departments with about 224 faculty members and more than 4,000 enrolled students.

+Partnerships

+NIT Durgapur and IIT Roorkee’s iHUB DivyaSampark signed an MoU in June 2025 to advance cyber-physical systems.
+The collaboration focuses on research, entrepreneurship, and commercializing patents to address societal technological needs.

 Ranking and reputation

 NIT Durgapur was ranked 44th among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 Cultural and non-academic activities

 The annual Techno-management festival of National Institute of Technology Durgapur, Aarohan is usually held in the month of February every year.
 It comprises various events like competitions, exhibits, workshops and talks from guest speakers.
 Aarohan 2021 was conducted in virtual mode.